 Thomas and Martha Peter

-The original owners and residents of Tudor Place, Thomas and Martha Peter were especially well-connected ancestrally, politically, and socially in their time.
-The strong connections of its early residents help give Tudor Place its historic significance.
+The original owners and residents of Tudor Place, Thomas and Martha Peter, were exceptionally well-connected ancestrally, politically, and socially in their time.
+The strong connections of its early residents help give Tudor Place its historical significance.

 This 1830s painting of Thomas Peter is believed to have been painted by his son-in-law Lt.
 William G. Williams, husband of his daughter America Pickney Peter.
 It is currently in the collection of Tudor Place and has been restored multiple times

 If early Georgetown had been governed by a monarchy, a young Thomas Peter would've been the prince and heir apparent to the throne.
 He was the oldest son of Robert Peter, a 32-year member of the Board of Commissioners of Georgetown and the city's very first Mayor.

 Robert had emigrated to Maryland from Scottland in 1846, where he became an important cog in the British mercantilist economic machine, buying raw tobacco from Maryland farmers and paying them with credits to his store, which was filled with imported manufactured goods from Great Britain.

 Business was good, and Robert used the profits to invest heavily in land.
 He owned tobacco plantations and other farms in Maryland, an entire block of prime waterfront commercial property in Georgetown, a fashionable townhouse there, and even some tracts of land in what would become Washington, D.C., enough of it that he was honored as one of the "Original Proprietors of the City of Washington."